 Agribusiness owners are faced with more business, environmental and economic pressures and regulations than ever before.
 Our Agribusiness Group can help.
-Many of our lawyers have owned and operated farms or worked in agricultural support businesses.
+A number of our lawyers have owned and operated farms or worked in agricultural support businesses.
 Others have extensive experiences in areas such as environmental law, real estate and succession planning.
 The attorneys stay on the leading edge of issues, including federal and state laws, that impact agribusiness and serve as resources to the media on critical topics.
 When it comes to legal issues impacting agribusinesses, we know the lay of the land.

 Our broad range of experience covers the field:

 - Assisting with environmental issues such as real estate site assessments, confined feeding approval, compliance and agency enforcement actions

 - Minimizing taxes and maximizing profits through tax planning for individuals, partnerships and corporations

 - Planning for the succession of farms or agricultural businesses.
 We help make sure the family farm stays in the family!

 - Handling labor and workers’ compensation issues, as well as employment agreements

 - Assisting with real estate acquisitions and sales, financing, lease agreements, zoning and 1031 like-kind exchanges

 - Providing litigation and alternative dispute resolution services relating to commercial disputes, contracts and regulatory matters

 - Representing agricultural finance companies in matter ranging from start-up to the daily business of processing commercial agricultural loans